RevenueHunt/docs/docs/reference/quiz-builder.md

 **Recommendation Settings**

-**If no results, no products** - If there are no products that can be recommeneded a *"Based on your answers, we need a little more time to give you our recommendations.
-Please get in touch with us."* text will be displayed instead.
-This text can be edited in the [Quiz Setttings](#quiz-settings) > Messages section.
+**If no results, no products** - If there are no products that can be recommended a "Based on your answers, we need a little more time to give you our recommendations.
+Please get in touch with us." text will be displayed instead.
+This text can be edited in the Quiz Settings > Messages section.

 **If no results, random products** - If there are no products that can be recommended the app will show random products that received any votes.

-**Group product varaints** - Groups product variants as a dropdown under the main product name.
+**Group product variants** - Groups product variants as a dropdown under the main product name.
 Toggle to activate.
-Varaints are displayed in the order of votes they recived at the end of the quiz.
-If varaints rec ieve the same number of votes, the order in which they are displayed on the resutls page will be random.
+Variants are displayed in the order of votes they received at the end of the quiz.
+If varaints receive the same number of votes, the order in which they are displayed on the resutls page will be random.

-**Show unavailable products** - Allows products that are unavailble (out of stock) in the store to be recommended via the quiz.
+**Show unavailable products** - Allows products that are unavailable (out of stock) in the store to be recommended via the quiz.
 Toggle to activate.

 **Allow duplicated recommendations** - Allows products to show multiple times on the results page (for example in two different product blocks or slot blocks).
 Toggle to activate.

-**Minimum number of votes** - Adds an extra setting to each product or slot block which allows you to limit the products recommeneded in this block only to those that reciveded X votes or more.
+**Minimum number of votes** - Adds an extra setting to each product or slot block which allows you to limit the products recommended in this block only to those that received X votes or more.
 Toggle to activate.

 ![quiz builder results page results page settings min votes setting](/images/manual_quizbuilder_resultspage_settings_advanced_minvotes.png)